Shilheb/Frozen-Lake/README.md

-# FrozenLake Preliminary Analysis
+# Safe Reinforcement Learning in FrozenLake

-This repository contains the **preliminary analysis** for a reinforcement learning project on **FrozenLake-v1**.
+This repository contains the code for a reinforcement learning project on **safe learning in non-deterministic environments**, using `FrozenLake-v1` from **Gymnasium**.
-The goal is to compare two baseline reinforcement learning strategies, **DQN** and **PPO**, on multiple FrozenLake case studies with different difficulty levels and transition dynamics.

-The project is organized to make the experiments easy to reproduce, evaluate, and analyze.

-It includes:
-- Centralized experiment configuration
-- Environment creation
-- Training and evaluation loops
-- Metric computation
-- Automatic figure generation
-- CSV export of results
+The objective is to study how different reinforcement learning strategies behave when the agent must not only reach a goal, but also avoid dangerous states during learning.
+In FrozenLake, the dangerous states are the holes (`H`), which represent costly failures.

+The project compares three strategies:

+- **DQN**: baseline value-based deep RL method
+- **PPO**: baseline policy-gradient / actor-critic method
+- **DQN-Safe**: a safety-oriented variant of DQN using a modified reward that penalizes transitions into holes

+The experiments are conducted on three FrozenLake case studies with increasing difficulty, from a deterministic 4×4 map to a harder stochastic 8×8 map.

 ---

 ## Project Objective

-The purpose of this project is to perform an initial empirical study of reinforcement learning algorithms on FrozenLake.
+The goal of this project is to evaluate the impact of non-deterministic transition dynamics on the ability of reinforcement learning agents to avoid dangerous states during training.

-More specifically, the project compares **DQN** and **PPO** on three case studies:
-- A deterministic 4×4 map
-- A slippery 4×4 map
-- A harder slippery 8×8 map

-For each case, the code trains the selected algorithms, evaluates them periodically during training, saves the metrics, and generates plots for comparison.
+More specifically, the study aims to answer the following questions:

+1. How do standard RL baselines such as DQN and PPO behave when the environment becomes more stochastic?
+2. Are success rate and return sufficient to evaluate performance in a safety-sensitive setting?
+3. Can an explicit safety penalty reduce the number of dangerous failures during learning?
+4. What trade-off appears between reaching the goal efficiently and avoiding holes?

+To answer these questions, the project evaluates each strategy using multiple metrics:

+- Average episodic return
+- Success rate
+- Hole rate
+- Average episode length

+The **hole rate** is the main safety indicator, since falling into a hole corresponds to entering a dangerous state.

 ---